nomeata/haskell-for-readers/haskell-for-readers.md

 For now, pretend that instead of `Applicative` or `Functor` it would read `Monad`, we will discuss the difference later.

-* The first bunch of operators are simply for the various combinations of
+* The first bunch of operators are simply for various combinations of

   - is an argument an action or a pure value
   - is one argument a function?
 If not, which value is used.